 I just wonder, I mean, I have no idea whatsoever.

-I hope and pray, if they're not true, that he is exonerated.
+I hope and pray if they're not true, that he is exonerated.

 If it is true, I hope justice would be served.

-I have nothing against Michael Avenatti.
+I have nothing against Michael Avenati.

 I do have a problem about those people that say I believe that know nothing.